Location Pin Icon

 Conclusion

-Semaglutide (WeGovy, Ozempic and Rybelsus) is safe and effective for the treatment of diabetes, and obesity and reduces adverse cardiovascular outcomes.
+Semaglutide is safe and effective for the treatment of diabetes, and obesity and reduces adverse cardiovascular outcomes.
 Further research is required to investigate the effect of semaglutide treatment on fatty liver, alcohol use disorder and fertility.

 References